Teacher Raises $80,000 To Buy Each Student In Her School A New Bike

 — Katie Blomquist (@KatieRuthB) April 1, 2017

-Katie included every student in her fundraiser and she didn’t care if they already had a bike.
+Katie included every student in her fundraiser and she didn’t care if they already had a bike.”I don’t want to leave anybody out,” she said.

 At first, her plan was to give the bikes to the students just before Christmas but the bikes weren’t ready.
 Radio Flyer donated 100 big wheel tricycles to the preschool students.
 The project took four months longer than planned.

 “I just knew it would happen for her because she’s one of those spunky people who gets things done,” school principal Tanya Underwood explained.
 “She’s bubbly, energetic.
 Loves her students.
 She’s an out-of-the-box thinker.
 She’s full of life and energy and she shares that with her kids every day.”